How do tropical cyclones get their names?

-Since the late nineteenth century, tropical cyclones have been receiving names thanks to a colourful and memorable character of early Australian meteorology—Clement Wragge.
+Since the late nineteenth century, tropical cyclones have received names thanks to a colourful and memorable character of early Australian meteorology – Clement Wragge.
 Nicknamed 'Inclement', Wragge left the UK for Australia in 1883, and played an important part in the history of Australian meteorology.
 He started Queensland’s Central Weather Bureau in 1887, where he was chief meteorologist until 1902.
 Wragge initiated the naming of weather systems, choosing names ranging from mythological creatures to politicians who annoyed him.

-Always included in the historical accounts of naming storm systems, Wragge influenced the naming of powerful weather systems worldwide—from hurricanes to tropical cyclones.
-The convention of naming Australian tropical cyclones began in 1964 with Bessie, which formed on 6 January 1964 in Western Australia, and was the first Australian cyclone to be officially named.
+Always included in the historical accounts of naming storm systems, Wragge influenced the naming of powerful weather systems worldwide – from hurricanes to tropical cyclones.
+The convention of naming Australian tropical cyclones began in 1964 with Bessie, which formed on 6 January 1964 in Western Australia.
+It was the first Australian cyclone to be officially named.
 Female names were used exclusively until 1979.

 Names used in the Australian region

-The first tropical cyclone to form in the Australian region in the 2015–16 season will be named Stan, as per the predetermined list.
+The first tropical cyclone to form in the Australian region in the 2022–23 season will be named Darian, as per the list.
 However, if a cyclone forms in an adjacent region (such as Indonesia) it will be named there, and will keep that name if it moves into the Australian region.
-A name from the list may be skipped if it is not deemed appropriate when it is due to be used—for example, if it is the same as the name of a public figure who is in the news for a sensitive or controversial reason.
+A name from the list may be skipped if it is not deemed appropriate when it is due to be used – for example, if it is the same as the name of a public figure who is in the news for a sensitive or controversial reason.
 A name may also be skipped if a similarly named cyclone is already active in the area.